rih3d/cirr-docker/README.md

 The additional DICOM receiver can be used as a proxy to accept DICOM transfers and queue them for the main clinical-facing repository.
 The main repo slows down considerably as the DB grows large, particularly if compression is on.[^orthanc_speed]

-[^orthanc_speed]:  On a reasonable machine, we measured about 20 images/second in an empty, uncompressed repo, about 1.5 scans/sec in a repo w 100k instances and compression on.
+[^orthanc_speed]:  On a reasonable machine, we measured about 20 images/second in an empty, uncompressed repo, but only about 1.5 scans/sec in a repo w 100k instances and compression on.

 ### XNAT w Postgres and Persistent Data Storage